jesselansdown/Gurobify/README.md

 		NumericFocus (Takes an integer between 0 and 3.
 Default is 0.)
 		Cutoff (Takes a floating value.
 Default is no cut off.)
 		LogToConsole (Takes either true or false.
 Default is false.)

+The output is in the form
+[ Gurobi optimization status code, objective value, solution ] Refer to the gurobi documentation for the meanings of the optimization status codes.